 Malware and Viruses – what are they?

 Many are confused with the terms malware and viruses.
 Both are types of software that are harmful to the computer.
-But knowing the difference between the two gives us better understanding of what is computer malware and viruses.
+But knowing the difference between the two gives us a better understanding of what is computer malware and viruses.

-What is Computer Malware and Viruses
+Enterprise Xcitium What is Computer Malware and Viruses

 What is the difference between Malware and Viruses